Published:

 Who needs a Workspace plan?

-But if you’re building sites with a team, managing several projects at once, or need to export code to host elsewhere, then upgrading to a Workspace plan makes sense.
+If you're a solo designer building a couple of small websites for yourself or clients, you might not need this plan right away.
+But if you're building sites with a team, managing several projects at once, or need to export code to host elsewhere, then upgrading to a Workspace plan makes sense.
+It unlocks advanced tools for collaboration and gives you more control over your projects.

 2. Site Plans

+While Workspace Plans are great for collaboration and staging unhosted sites, Site Plans are where things get real.
 These are the plans that allow you to actually host your website with Webflow and use your own custom domain (think yourbusiness.com instead of something like webflow.io).

 Every site you build in Webflow starts with a free Starter Site Plan.
 This gives you basic functionality for designing, prototyping, and testing your site.
+But once you're ready to go live, you'll need to upgrade to a paid Site Plan to get full hosting capabilities.

 Webflow offers two types of Site Plans: